davis-b/follow/README.md

 Follow treats Vim style "writes" (replacing a file with a different file) as regular write events.

-Follow was originally written by me in C, this is a reimplemntation and improvement in Zig.

 Written for version '0.4.0+2cbcf3f3' of Zig.